built-on-openfin/workspace-starter/how-to/add-an-application-to-storefront/README.md

 These applications are read and transformed in order to be sent to our API.

+---
+**NOTE ABOUT THE APP**

+This is a headless application.
+If you wish to debug it then you can update the [manifest file](public/manifest.fin.json) and set platform.autoShow to **true**.
+Otherwise you can use Process Manager (which is included in your list of apps).

+---
 ### How this example works

 You have your own [Workspace Platform](public/manifest.fin.json) that is defined through a manifest.
 It is headless and it starts up a [custom platform provider](public/platform/provider.html).
 It is launched by the following command (step 5 above):